tf-dbis-uni-freiburg/PRoST/README.md

 The option -o contains the name of the database in which PRoST will store the graph using its own representation.

-PRoST-loader default settings are defined in the file prost-loader-default.ini.
-An alternative settings file can be used with the argument -pref <settings_file.ini>.
+PRoST-loader default settings are defined in the file *prost-loader-default.ini*.
+An alternative settings file can be used with the argument *-pref <settings_file.ini>*.

 The datasets can be loaded into the different partitioning strategies as long as the setting dropDB is set to false.
 When set to true, all pre-existing tables in the database are deleted.
 Note that a Triple Table (TT) is required to load the data with the other models.